 The Tooke Gage also has been used to assess sandblast cleaning work; to measure plating and paint thickness on ceramics, metal, wood, and concrete; and even to measure protective backing thickness on mirrors.
+It is virtually the only tool for measuring paint on plastics.

-One of three included cutting tools (tungsten-carbide cutting tips) is used to incise a small precision V-groove through the paint film and into the substrate.
-This V-groove is observed vertically with an illuminated microscope bearing a measuring reticle.
+A special cutting tool (tungsten-carbide cutting tip) is used to incise a small precision V-groove through the paint film and into the substrate.
+This V-groove is observed vertically with an illuminated microscope bearing a measuring reticle (scale).
+A carefully done cutting process results in a clearly visible cross-section of the coating or coating system and the substrate.